 God’s or grog’s?

-Twenty-four of the 36 nation-wide referendums held in New Zealand in the 20th century were about alcohol.
+Twenty-four of the 37 nationwide referendums held in New Zealand in the 20th century were about alcohol.
 In other words, two-thirds of New Zealand’s referendums during this period were about prohibition or bar and pub opening hours.
 Little wonder then that author Conrad Bollinger, taking his lead from Premier Richard Seddon’s description of New Zealand as ‘God’s own country’, entitled his book about liquor licensing Grog’s own country.
-None of the nation-wide referendums held in the 21st century have related to alcohol – although in September 2020 there will be a consultative referendum on the legalisation of the recreational use of cannabis.
+None of the nationwide referendums held in the 21st century have related to alcohol – although in 2020 the legalisation of the recreational use of cannabis was narrowly defeated in a consultative referendum.

 The first nationwide referendum

 In the referendums of 1894, 1902, 1905 and 1908, the majority of votes nationally were for no local liquor licences.
 As people could only vote on the sale of liquor within their own electorate, these votes did not constitute a national referendum.
 Electorates with a majority for no-licence went ‘dry’, but the country as a whole did not.
 In 1911 the choice offered to voters in the local district poll was reduced to one between continuance and no licences, dropping the option for reduced licences.

 From 1911 voters were also given the chance to vote for national continuance (of alcohol sales) or national prohibition, potentially being able to vote the whole country ‘dry’.
 The 1911 prohibition referendum was New Zealand's first nationwide referendum.

 Although the vote for national prohibition in 1911 (259,943 votes) comfortably exceeded the vote for continuance (205,661), the almost 56% vote for prohibition did not result in a change to the law.
 Parliament had already decided that prohibition would need 60% of the vote to succeed.

 The soldiers’ vote in April 1919